 Once you're ready to apply for pre-approval or for a mortgage, you'll find Rocket Mortgage's platform very easy to use.
 In addition to bank account balances, you will need to provide income and employer information, and your Social Security number.
 Rocket Mortgage can connect with your financial institutions and grab the documents automatically, or you can submit them by fax or email.

 You won't need any cash to close your loan.
 All of your closing costs can be rolled into the loan, leaving you with more money for your down payment or moving expenses.

-If customer service is the most important factor in a transaction for you, Rocket Mortgage and Quicken Loans might be a great fit.
+If customer service is the most important factor in a transaction for you, Rocket Mortgage might be a great fit.
 Similarly, if you don't want another company to service your loan in the future, take a closer look at Rocket Mortgage.

 Rocket Mortgage should also be on your shortlist if you're devoted to conducting your business entirely online (or haven't been inside a physical bank branch in years).
 This platform is tailored to the needs and expectations of today's online buyer.
 The application process is easy, speedy, device-friendly, and the gold standard to which other online mortgage applications tend to be compared.

 The lowest advertised rate at Rocket Mortgage is right on par with the national average.
 As one of the nation's largest lenders, Rocket Mortgage is highly competitive.